oppia/oppia-web-developer-docs/Frontend-unit-tests-guide.md

       });
     }));
     ```
-  - #### Providing Angular 8 services in downgrade files when it uses any upgraded service as a dependency.
+  - #### Providing Angular2+ services in downgrade files when it uses any upgraded service as a dependency.
-    Let us assume that the test requires MyExampleService which is an angular8 service.
+    Let us assume that the test requires MyExampleService which is an Angular2+ service.
     ```
     import { TestBed } from '@angular/core/testing';
     import { MyExampleService } from 'services/my-example.service';